-Ondo PDP primary: police arrest man with fake ballot sheets – The Sun Nigeria
+Ondo PDP primary: Police arrest man with fake ballot sheets – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Men of the Nigeria Police Force have arrested a man, Lateef Balogun for allegedly being in possession of fake ballot sheets to be used for the governorship primary election of the Peoples Democratic Party (PDP).
+Men of the Nigeria Police have arrested a man, Lateef Balogun, for allegedly being in possession of fake ballot sheets to be used for the governorship primary of the Peoples Democratic Party (PDP).

-Balogun who claimed to be a Chief was arrested at the International Conference Centre (Dome), venue of the primary election following a tip off.
+Balogun, who claimed to be a chief, was arrested at the International Conference Centre (Dome), venue of the primary following a tip-off.

 He was alleged to be carrying a bag containing the ballot papers when some party members stopped him.